rdkcentral/Thunder/docs/introduction/usage.md

 ### Controller Plugin

 The Controller plugin is the central plugin in Thunder for managing plugins.
 It is the only plugin always included as part of a Thunder build, and the code is part of the core Thunder repository.
-Using this plugin you can activate/deactivate plugins, check their status, suspect or resume compatible plugins and manage plugin configuration.
+Using this plugin you can activate/deactivate plugins, check their status, suspend or resume compatible plugins and manage plugin configuration.

 It provides JSON-RPC APIs for managing plugins